 Check with your local council about the amount of water you can discharge.

 2. Discharge pool water onto land

-If you cannot discharge the water into the sewerage system, the next best option is to discharge it onto land.
+If you can't discharge the water into the sewerage system, the next best option is to discharge it onto land.

 To minimise any harmful effects:

-- leave the pool water for one week without adding chemicals before emptying it
+- leave the pool water for 1 week without adding chemicals before emptying it

 - don’t discharge water onto playing fields if the land is unstable and prone to slips